cmoraga-dev/SafeCarbs/README.md

 To store the food information, a SQLite database was used.
 The ** SpecialFilter ** class was programmed for the autocomplete list to be ordered alphabetically, since by default the Filter class does not contain this feature.

 The application is only a prototype, so it lacks of proper design.
-The goal was to show the student's idea in a prototype app.
+The goal was to show the student's idea in a working in an android app.

 Made with Android Studio and tested on Android 10.